-In this evolving vision from the quoted authors Ada Louise Huxtable and Herbert Muschamp, in chapter 2, the interpretation of the Raison d'être towards the design of museums is suggested to be approached in a personal way, meaning using the life experience of the critic and extracting how his own personal vision influences and helps to conclude the idea of the Museum’s Architecture as Art in itself.
+In this evolving vision from the quoted authors Ada Louise Huxtable and Herbert Muschamp, in Chapter 2, the interpretation of the Raison d'être towards the design of museums is suggested to be approached in a personal way, meaning using the life experience of the critic and extracting how one's personal vision influences and helps to conclude the idea of the museum’s architecture as Art in itself.
 This personal view must converge, according to Muschamp, also with the uniqueness of the museum’s architect, because, we must remember that as signature pieces, museums are the best projections of the characteristics, qualities, and even defects of the architect and are closely related to its experiences.

 As potential architectural critics, it is important to realize (at least in Lange’s suggestions) that subjectivity is very important when a building is reviewed, and that this review exceeds the limits of the professional practice of architecture and needs to involve every kind of artistic expression.
 And it is here that we must ask ourselves if writing about architecture can truly exceed the limits of architecture itself, and become a process of free expression in which everything can be related and everything can be subjective.
 Or must we take into account that however laudable this idea is, it can transform critical writing of architecture into an open subject in which people can expand their minds, yes, by escaping from the limits of reality.